 Last week Billy Graham died, so we took a little detour from our weekly posts of chapters from the new book Love Like Jesus.
 In case you’re interested, the last chapter posted from the Love Like Jesus book was Chapter 7: Grace and Truth.
 Today’s post is taken from Chapter 8.
-Love Like Jesus is due to be published in 2018.
+Love Like Jesus is due to be published in January of 2020.
 I hope you enjoy it and find it helpful.

 The Angry Crowd